apache/druid/docs/operations/api-reference.md

 * `/druid/broker/v1/loadstatus`

-Returns a flag indicating if the Broker knows about all segments in Zookeeper.
+Returns a flag indicating if the Broker knows about all segments in the cluster.
 This can be used to know when a Broker process is ready to be queried after a restart.

+* `/druid/broker/v1/readiness`

+Similar to `/druid/broker/v1/loadstatus`, but instead of returning a JSON, responses 200 OK if its ready and otherwise 503 SERVICE UNAVAILABLE.

 #### Queries